It’s hard to conceive of science without laboratories, yet they are a relatively recent phenomenon.

 Funding began to flow into ‘research institutes’ – not only academic but also state and industry-sponsored.
 An entirely new kind of laboratory started to appear, specially designed for a single research programme.

-Known as ‘The Mond’, the Royal Society Mond Laboratory was built in 1932-33.
+Known as ‘The Mond’, the Royal Society Mond Laboratory was built between 1932 to 1933.
 It specialized in low-temperature physics and was initially designed to house one experimental set-up.
 An electro-magnet was paired with a generator that could send vast amounts of electricity through a deeply-frozen metal sample.

 Eventually, the Mond was repurposed and expanded beyond its original confines, but the principle was established: no research was too specialized for its own kind of building.